 Charles E. Boyk Law Offices, LLC

-A person does not usual slip and fall while on a public or private property for no reason.
+A person does not usually slip and fall while on public or private property for no reason.
 Often, a slip and fall occurs when the property owner does not communicate to visitors that there is an existing dangerous condition on the property.

 Because a slip and fall can occur just about anywhere, there are different levels of care that property owners may owe to visitors at different times.
 In a nutshell, a property owner’s duty of care is the expectation that they would act as a reasonably prudent person would in a similar situation to prevent harm coming to others.

 A plaintiff must prove that the landowner owed them a duty of care to file a slip and fall claim based on negligence in the state of Ohio.
 A successful negligence claim must also establish that the defendant breached their duty of care in a manner that caused injury, as well as that the plaintiff’s injuries resulted in compensable damages.
 A qualified Fremont slip and fall lawyer could help with establishing any or all aspects of legal negligence.

 Under Ohio state law, there are three categories within which a visitor may fall while on someone else’s premises.
 Each of these classifications establishes a different duty of care for the landowner whose property the person in question is visiting.